CyVerse-learning-materials/foss/01_intro_open_sci.rst

 The FOSS workshop has a final project that involves a combination of solo and group work.
 You can read more about it at the :doc:`final_project/overview` page, but the final project will involve two primary phases.

 The first phase will be taking a skill or concept you've learned, generally pertaining to one week's worth of instruction, and putting it into action for one of your own projects.
-This could be something like improving documentationfor an existing project or creating a Data Management Plan for a project proposal.
+This could be something like improving documentation for an existing project or creating a Data Management Plan for a project proposal.

 The next phase of the final project will be working with a group of other FOSS learners who tackled your same topic.
 Together, you will discuss challenges, tips, and next steps for that topic, and put together a short presentation that will be delivered to the rest of the FOSS attendees durning our final meeting.